-Liberals to support Ambrose’s bill on sex-assault training for would-be judges
+MPs unite to support Ambrose’s bill on sex-assault training for would-be judges

 “We’re getting what we’re getting....
 It’s luck of the draw.”

-In acquitting Ghomeshi, Ontario Court Justice William Horkins said he was unable to rely on Redgrave’s testimony, describing her version of events as “shifting” and her behaviour as “odd.”
+In his March 2016 decision acquitting Ghomeshi, Ontario Court Justice William Horkins said he was unable to rely on Redgrave’s testimony, describing her version of events as “shifting” and her behaviour as “odd.”

 “The expectation of how a victim of abuse will, or should, be expected to behave must not be assessed on the basis of stereotypical models,” Horkins wrote in his ruling.